Tarrant County, Texas Probate

 Filing Fees and Court Costs in Tarrant County

-- As the 3rd largest Texas county, Tarrant County's court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the required notice to creditors in a Fort Worth-area newspaper.
+- Court costs in Tarrant County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Tarrant County